OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ###### Intelligence Gathering

 Intelligence gathering involves the collection of information about the app's architecture, the business use cases the app serves, and the context in which the app operates.
-Such information may be classified as "environmental" or "architectural."
+Such information may be classified as "environmental" or "architectural".

 ###### Environmental Information